The Renewable Energy Law Review: Spain

-The costs for new renewable energy facilities have fallen to the point that plants located in optimal climate conditions can now compete with conventional forms of electricity generation without much large financial support (if any).
-In this context, the use of sophisticated long-term power purchase agreements (PPAs) is spreading in the Spanish market, especially as investment funds and utilities are gaining relevance.
-Most fixed-price PPAs apply to PV facilities with a term ranging from 8 to 12 years.
+The costs for new renewable energy facilities have fallen to the point that plants located in optimal climate conditions can now compete with conventional sources of electricity generation without much financial support, if any.
+In this context, the use of sophisticated PPAs forms a core part of the Spanish market, especially as investment funds, private corporations and utilities are gaining relevance.

 Distributed and residential renewable energy

-The aim of the amendments introduced, mainly by RDL 15/2018, was to favour the deployment of distributed generation and, in particular, renewable energy by applying a less restrictive definition of self-consumption, introducing economic incentives, removing toll payments to self-consumption facilities and reducing the administrative burden to customers interested in installing self-consumption capacity.
-In particular, RDL 15/2018:
+Legislation has been amended since 2018 to favour the deployment of distributed generation and, in particular, renewable energy by applying a more general definition of self-consumption,42 introducing economic incentives, removing toll payments to self-consumption facilities and reducing the administrative burden to customers interested in installing self-consumption capacity.
+In particular, 2018 and 2019 legislation:

-- updates the framework for the connection and energy supply to the electricity grid, and the economic compensations attached to different schemes;
+- updated the framework for the connection and energy supply to the electricity grid and the economic compensations attached to different schemes;

-- authorises self-consumption for a group of customers (beyond single owners);
+- authorised self-consumption for a group of customers (beyond single owners);

-- eases the regulatory process for small-scale producers; and
+- eased the regulatory process for small-scale producers; and

-- simplifies the registry of self-consumption, that will have only statistical purposes.31
+- simplified the registry of self-consumption, which, moving forward, will serve only statistical purposes.43

 Conclusions and outlook